 Most softball families enter the recruiting process expecting one of two outcomes: a full scholarship, or nothing.
 The reality is more complicated — and understanding it before targeting schools is worth thousands of dollars in avoided mistakes.
-Softball is an equivalency scholarship sport at every NCAA division where athletic money exists.
-That means coaches don't give out full rides from a fixed headcount; they divide a pool of money across their roster however they see fit.
-At D1, the entire pool is 12 scholarships for a roster that typically carries 20 to 25 players.
+Starting with the 2025-26 academic year, D1 softball moved from the old 12-scholarship model to a roster-limit model listed at 25.
+That sounds like a dramatic upgrade, but most athletic budgets haven't grown to match the new flexibility, so partial awards remain the norm at the vast majority of D1 programs.
+At D2, the equivalency model still applies — coaches divide a smaller pool across their roster however they see fit.
 Most offers are partial.
 Most families don't know that until an offer arrives.

 How softball scholarships actually work

-In a headcount sport — women's volleyball, D1 basketball — every scholarship must be a full ride.
-A program with 12 scholarships gives 12 full rides, period.
+D2, NAIA, and JUCO programs still use the equivalency model.
 In an equivalency sport, the coaching staff has a pool of money equal to a set number of full scholarships, and they can split it any way they choose.
-A D1 softball program with 12 equivalencies could give one player a full ride, eight players partial awards, and leave the rest on merit or need-based aid.
-Or it could spread money more evenly across the whole roster.
-The coach decides.
+A D2 softball program with 7.2 equivalencies could give one player a full ride, five players partial awards, and leave the rest on merit or need-based aid.

 This has two practical consequences for families.
 First, when a coach mentions "scholarship money," that phrase tells you almost nothing on its own.
 The question that matters is: "What percentage of a full scholarship are you offering, and what does that dollar amount actually cover at your school?"
 Second, a partial offer that sounds modest in percentage terms can represent meaningful money depending on the school's cost of attendance.
 A 25% scholarship at a school where cost of attendance is $60,000 per year is $15,000 off annually — more than some full athletic scholarships at lower-cost institutions.

-For a broader explanation of how the head count vs. equivalency framework works across all sports and divisions, the college athletic scholarships guide covers the full picture.
+For a broader explanation of how the roster limit system and scholarship framework works across all sports and divisions, the college athletic scholarships guide covers the full picture.

 Softball scholarship limits by division